clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 It may be a good idea to seed your zite by ZeroNet proxies, for example [bit.surf](http://bit.surf:43110).
 To do this, you simply visit your zite using the proxy of your choosing.
 This will help keep your zite online by having another computer seed the zite. [bit.surf](http://bit.surf:43110) is a good choice if you want your zite picked up by ZeroNet search engines like [RVRE](/rvre.bit).

-You can also add your zite to the [New ZeroNet Sites](/1LtvsjbtQ2tY7SCtCZzC4KhErqEK3bXD4n) zite, which will not only further spread your zite, but also get seeders who seed from this list of new zites.
+You can also add your zite to [New ZeroNet Sites](/1LtvsjbtQ2tY7SCtCZzC4KhErqEK3bXD4n), which will not only further spread your zite, but also get seeders who seed from this list of new zites.

+And finally, you will also want to add your zite to [ZeroSites](/Sites.ZeroNetwork.bit).

 ## Updating Your Zite

 [TODO]

 [^1]: There is a page on the ZeroNet Read The Docs that gives a reference to the ZeroFrame API [here](/17Kom2G5qNDc6NaQwv445h1gFzxkY3ZtZe/site_development/zeroframe_api_reference/).
+[^2]: [Here](/blog.zeronetwork.bit/?Post:43:ZeroNet+site+development+tutorial+1) is a pretty good tutorial to follow until we get up a tutorial of our own on this zite.